-- 1 All pantry equipment should be cleaned regularly before putting food stuff and after use. - 2 Pantry staff to ensure that panel area shall be kept clean all the time and pantry equipment should never be crowded by putting other utensils/boxes near them as it hinders their proper operation and result in premature failure. - 3 Overloading of refrigerators, deep freezers, bottle coolers and hot cases should not be allowed. - 4 Paper trays, polythene bags etc should not be put in hot cases as this may result in fire. - 5 Safety devices fitted in equipment (Thermostats, Pressure switches, fuses & MCBs) shall not be tempered by pantry staff.
-In case of any failure, electrical staff should be contacted for assistance. - 6 Pantry staff should ensure safe operation of all pantry equipment.
-No short cuts such as appliances without plug etc should be used. - 7 After completion of work, electrical equipment should be switched OFF by the respective pantry staff. - 8 Pre heated meals/snacks and pre cooled water bottles/Ice cream etc should be kept in the pantry appliances - 9 Trays of insect catchers should be cleaned regularly. - 10 Water boilers shall be operated only after ensuring availability of water. - 11 Mishandling of equipment shall be avoided, which result into disturbance in doors/locks and wiring.
+- 1. All pantry equipment should be cleaned regularly before putting food stuff and after use. - 2.
+Pantry staff to ensure that panel area shall be kept clean all the time and pantry equipment should never be crowded by putting other utensils/boxes near them as it hinders their proper operation and result in premature failure. - 3.
+Overloading of refrigerators, deep freezers, bottle coolers and hot cases should not be allowed. - 4.
+Paper trays, polythene bags etc should not be put in hot cases as this may result in fire. - 5.
+Safety devices fitted in equipment (Thermostats, Pressure switches, fuses & MCBs) shall not be tampered by pantry staff.
+In case of any failure, electrical staff should be contacted for assistance. - 6.
+Pantry staff should ensure safe operation of all pantry equipment.
+No short cuts such as appliances without plug etc should be used. - 7.
+After completion of work, electrical equipment should be switched OFF by the respective pantry staff. - 8.
+Pre heated meals/snacks and pre cooled water bottles/Ice cream etc should be kept in the pantry appliances - 9.
+Trays of insect catchers should be cleaned regularly. - 10.
+Water boilers shall be operated only after ensuring availability of water.